Best city to fly into India

 Useful tip: Most middle east airlines i.e. Emirates, Etihad, and Qatar Airways have good connections in and out of airports in Kerala.

-At India Someday, we are avid travellers that specialize in assisting travellers plan their holiday to India.
-Feel free to get in touch if you have more questions, or fill out our questionnaire to plan your trip accordingly.
+At India Someday, we are avid travelers that specialize in assisting travelers plan their holiday to India.
+Whether it’s flights to India, getting around or accommodation, feel free to get in touch if you have more questions, or fill out our questionnaire to plan your trip accordingly.

 Apart from the wonderful beaches, Kerala has so much to offer in its backwaters, cities, and towns